LuisG28/LuisG28/README.md

 ### Hi there, I'm Luis Gustavo 👋

-## I'm a Student and  Developer!
+## I'm a Developer!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- I’m looking to collaborate with other developers

 <br />